openastro/rvdsim/README.md

  - `-DBUILD_COVERAGE_ANALYSIS[=ON|OFF (default)]`: build code coverage using [Gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) and [LCOV](http://ltp.sourceforge.net/coverage/lcov.php) (both must be installed; requires [GCC](https://gcc.gnu.org/) compiler; execute coverage analysis from build-directory using `make coverage`)

-Pass these options either directly to the `cmake ..` build command or run `ccmake ..` instead to bring up the interface that can be used to toggle options.
+Pass these options either directly to the `cmake ..` command, e.g., to build the tests:

+    cmake -DBUILD_TESTS=on ..

+N.B.: Toggling options to build tests using `ccmake` does not work correctly, as the necessarily libraries are not download automagically!

 Project structure
 -------------